ernst-21/polls-app/README.md

 To try it as a user just follow the registration flow of a regular website.

 CSS and issues/bugs are still under review and correction.
 I will highly appreciate if in the meantime you find issues or anything that can be improved.

+## Implementation of redirecting in case of network/server down still pending.